 Finding the balance between spooky fun and nightmares for kids at Halloween time can be a trick.
 Being frightened might be a part of the holiday, but sometimes you want to forego the gore for ghosts that say "Boo!" and pumpkins that smile.
-Indulge in these kid-friendly Halloween decorations, ones that the youngsters can even participate in making or setting up.
+Try these kid-friendly Halloween decorations in your front yard this year.

-Nothing wrong with the good, old-fashioned kind of pumpkin: a grinning face carved from the orange flesh and lit up with a candle placed in the center on Halloween night.
-But if you're looking for easy, something that doesn't involve scooping out gooey pumpkin guts, or you're a little afraid of the slip of a sharp knife then try these alternatives such as a painted pumpkin or one decorated with felt pieces.
+There's nothing wrong with the good, old-fashioned jack-o-lantern: a grinning face carved from orange pumpkin flesh and lit by a candle placed in the center on Halloween night.
+But if you're looking for an easier process (perhaps something that doesn't involve scooping out gooey pumpkin guts) or you're afraid of the slip of a sharp knife then try these alternatives:

 There may not be a kid on this earth who doesn't love glitter!
-If you're not scared of a little mess then break out the craft glue and glitter bottles (or simply glitter glue for easier clean-up - though in my experience you will get a thinner spread of glitter this way), spread newspaper to contain the inevitable glitter storm, and have fun creating bright swirls and stars and zig-zags on your pumpkins this year for kid-friendly outdoor Halloween décor.
+If you're not spooked by a little mess then break out the craft glue and glitter bottles (or simply glitter glue for easier clean-up - though in my experience you will get a thinner spread of glitter this way), spread newspaper to contain the inevitable glitter storm, and have fun creating bright swirls and stars and zigzags on your pumpkins this year for kid-friendly outdoor Halloween decor.

 A simple acrylic paint has endless opportunities for Halloween pumpkin design.
 You may wish to wash down the pumpkins before beginning your masterpiece to clear the area of any dirt or rough material that might get in the way of painting a smooth finish.
 Dry the pumpkin afterwards with a towel.
 Adults can have as much fun painting pumpkins as children!
 Let the kids draw happy faces or their favorite cartoon characters, while mom and dad might appreciate a more sophisticated Halloween touch on their pumpkins with black swirls or, for example, a classic Halloween character such as the face of Jack Skellington (The Nightmare Before Christmas).